jwnichols3/ebs-examples/README.md

 ## EBS Mini Load Testing and Fault Injection Testing

-The [ebs-mini-load-testing-fis](./ebs-mini-load-testing-fis/) folder contains scripts to launch EC2 instances with EBS volumes that use `fio` to perform mini load tests against EBS volumes by reading and writing random data.
+The [ebs-end-to-end-testing](./ebs-end-to-end-testing/) folder contains scripts to launch EC2 instances with EBS volumes.
+There are examples of using `fio` to perform load tests against EBS volumes by reading and writing random data.
 This allows validating that CloudWatch alarms and dashboards react as expected when volumes become impaired.
 There is a subfolder that includes the AWS Fault Injection Simulator configuration to inject faults.
+Note: this is going through revisions to do end-to-end testing for CloudWatch Alarm deploymennt, and more.

 # EBS Utils Python Script